 These relate to the services and materials provided by Massey Bros.
 They include, for example, the coffin or casket, hearse and limousine transport, habit/shroud and embalming.

 These relate to costs incurred as part of the agreed funeral arrangements.
 We pay third party costs on your behalf and then include those costs on the final bill and are only ever costs incurred with your prior approval.
 Typically, these payments make up the majority of the cost of a funeral and include things like the purchase of a grave, grave opening, cremation charges, church fees, newspaper notices, flowers, organist and other musicians, soloist, funeral stationery and catering.

 Help towards funeral costs

 Please note that the Bereavement Grant available from the Department of Social and Family Affairs has been discontinued.

 If the death of your loved one happened because of an accident at work or while travelling to or from work or as a result of a prescribed disease, you may be entitled to a Funeral Grant of €850 under the Occupational Injuries Scheme.
 Please refer to www.citizensinformation.ie for more information.

 You may also be able to get assistance towards the funeral expenses under the Supplementary Welfare Allowance (SWA) scheme, which is operated by the Health Boards.
 No social insurance contributions are required as payment is based on the means of the person responsible for paying the funeral bill.
 You should apply to your local Community Welfare Officer at your local Health Centre before you pay the funeral bill, as the cheque will be issued to the undertaker/funeral director.
 The SWA scheme also provides for Exceptional Needs Payments in particular situations.

-For more information or to talk to one of our experienced funeral arrangers, please call us on T: 1800 740000 or email E: [email protected].
 We are available 24 hours a day, 7 days a week, 365 days a year.